techninja/cncserver/API.md

 Content-Type: application/json; charset=UTF-8

 {
-    "resetCounter": 1 // Value can be anything that resolves to 'true' }
+    "resetCounter": 1 // Should be 0 or 1
+}

 ```